Wondering if you're eligible for summer financial aid?

 What is the deadline to accept my summer financial aid offer?

-Students enrolled in session(s) other than Session A or any session with an end date beyond August 10, 2018, the deadline to accept your summer financial aid offer is July 27, 2018.
+Students enrolled in session(s) other than Session A or any session with an end date beyond August 16, 2018, the deadline to accept your summer financial aid offer and complete/submit loan documents is August 2, 2018.

-Students in any Special Summer program ending before July 27, 2018, the deadline to accept your summer financial aid offer is 2 weeks before your program ends.
+Students in any Special Summer program ending before August 2, 2018, the deadline to accept your summer financial aid offer and complete/submit loan documents is 2 weeks before your program ends.